 Echogenic medullary pyramids

-2 day old boy with fetal pyelectasis on prenatal ultrasound and questionable dehydration.
+Fetal pyelectasis on prenatal ultrasound and questionable dehydration

 Loading Stack -